chuysmans/my-vpcs/README.md

   }
 }
 ```
 The key value here is `name`.
-Essential I am asking Terraform to lookup the configuration map, then find the match to the environment variable and then find the variable called name.
-This should match to each environemnt.
+Essentially I am asking Terraform to lookup the configuration map, then find the match to the environment variable and then find the variable called name.
+This should match to each environment.

 Finally, I will need a way to denote each workspace within TFC.